 - 1 Tbsp + 1 tsp of belacan/ shrimp paste

 - 3 Tbsp of red chili paste – more if you want it spicier (use about 10-15 already soaked dried red chilis and few spoons of water and ground it up in food processor or you can always use readily bought red chili paste like sambal oelek for example)

 - 3 Tbsp of sweet soy sauce/ kecap manis

 - Preheat the wok and add in oil.
 Saute garlic until fragrant, about 15 seconds.
 Add in prawns, fish ball and pig livers.
 Saute until half-cooked, then push to the side of the wok and crack in two eggs.
 Break the yolk a bit and leave them.
 Let the egg settle for a bit (for about 20-30 seconds) and then mix everything up in the wok

-- Add in water spinach, yellow noodles, sweet soy sauce and soy sauce.
+- Add in water spinach, noodles, shrimp, liver if using, fish balls, sweet soy sauce and soy sauce.
 Mix well.
-Cover the wok with lid and let it simmer for 1 minute.
+Cover the wok with lid and let it simmer for 2 minutes.
 The noodles has a bit of gravy on it (as shown in picture).
 Have a taste and add more soy sauce if needed.
 It should taste salty with little hint of sweetness from the sweet soy sauce.
-Then add in the beansprouts and stir a little bit and turn off the heat.
+Then add in the beansprouts (if using) and stir a little bit and turn off the heat.
 I like the beansprouts to be still crunchy

 - Ready to serve and clean the wok before cooking the next portion (if you are doubling this recipe)